Zobo Drink For Heart HealthBy Cordialis Msora-Kasago

 To reap the full benefits:

 Tip: Add a cup to each meal.
 That way you are guaranteed to get your required dose.

 - Watch the sweeteners.
 Taken in large quantities, sweeteners such as sugar, honey, and even fruits and juices add calories that promote weight gain and dental caries.

 Tip: Use no more than 1 teaspoon of sweetener per cup of Zobo

-Tip: Feed your body a colorful diet loaded with whole grains, fruits and vegetables.
-The more colourful your plate, the more nutrients you get.
+Tip: Feed your body a colorful diet loaded with whole grains, fruits, and vegetables.
+The more colorful your plate, the more nutrients you get.
 Be active by engaging in physical activity 4-5 days of the week.

 - Pregnant and breast feeding women should avoid zobo drink.
 There is some evidence that zobo drink could cause a pregnant woman’s period to return which could lead to miscarriage.
 Its safety during breast feeding is unknown and therefore it is best to avoid.

 - As with any alternative medicine regimen, do not stop taking prescribed medication without consulting your physician or healthcare professional.